Jazzyxo/simple-form/README.md

 # Features
 User-friendly design: A clean and minimalistic layout for easy use.

-Input fields: Includes fields like name, email, password, and a submit button.

-Responsive: The form is styled to look great on both desktop and mobile screens.
+# Input fields:
+Includes fields like;
+- Name,
+- Email
+- Date of Birth
+- submit button.

 # Technologies Used
 HTML: Used to create the structure of the registration form.